-A book that really changed my life when it came to fundraising is The Art of Asking by Amanda Palmer.
-Such a great book!
 It will help you get over your nerves about asking for money and will teach you confidence techniques to make you a more effective fundraiser.

 If you’ve found this helpful, please do take a minute to follow me on Facebook, Twitter and Instagram.
 I share all my advice and tips for free.
 Most of my blogs are written from cafes so if you’d like to buy me a cup of tea as a thanks, you can do so via Ko-fi.